krattansi/actuarial-calculator-python/README.md

 # Comprehensive Actuarial Calculator (Python) 🧮

 A complete calculator built in Python that performs essential actuarial and finance computations.
-These functions include time value of money, annuities, bond pricing, loan amortization schedules, and retirement planning, complete with exportable CSVs and visualizations.
+These functions include time value of money, annuities, bond pricing, loan amortization schedules, and retirement planning, complete with exportable CSVs, visualizations, and sensitivity analyses.
 All features are deployed in a convenient Streamlit web app for easy use.

 ## 📌 Features

-- Time Value of Money (PV, FV, Rate, Periods with growth chart)
+- Time Value of Money (PV, FV, Rate, PMT, Periods with growth chart)
 - Annuity Calculator: Immediate, Due, Growing, and Deferred (PV/FV)
 - Bond Pricing: PV of coupons and face value as well as Modified and Macaulay durations with user-defined YTM
-- Loan Amortization: Full monthly schedule saved to CSV with accompanying charts
+- Loan Amortization: Full monthly schedule saved to CSV with accompanying charts and optional additional payments
 - Retirement Planner: Simulates future retirement fund growth and 4% rule withdrawals with accompanying charts
 - Dynamic financial visualizations using `matplotlib`
 - CSV export for loan amortization schedules
+- Sensitivity analyses for all appropriate modules using `numpy`
 - Modern and interactive front-end using `streamlit`

 ## 🧮 Calculations Included